-Dyeing Hair with Kool Aid
+The Best Tips for Dyeing Hair with Kool Aid & Conditioner

 The first step is the get all your ingredients.
 Go to the supermarket and pick a Kool Aid flavor that has the right color for your hair type.
 Dark hair is harder to color with certain flavors, but red flavors like strawberry, cherry or raspberry are ideal for creating red highlights in darker hair.

 Get an old towel to cover your shoulders with and some dishwashing gloves for covering your hands.
 You’ll also need a bowl to mix the Kool Aid in.
-A chair would be good too so you can sit down, but you could do it standing up if you’re not a fan of chairs and have strong legs.
-You will also need shampoo conditioner for mixing.
+Plus, a chair would be good too so you can sit down, but you could do it standing up if you’re not a fan of chairs and have strong legs.

-2. Prepare your Kool Aid
+2. Prepare Your Kool Aid

 Empty about five Kool Aid packets into the bowl.
 You could use more depending on how bright or saturated you want your hair to be.
 It may take some experimentation, but it is recommended to start with only a few packets first to know how your hair reacts to the quantity of Kool Aid in the mixture.

 Once you have the right amount of Kool Aid in the bowl, it is time to add the shampoo conditioner.
 Put two to four tablespoons of conditioner into the bowl.

 Mix the Kool Aid and conditioner together to make a thick paste.
 Some people add water to the mixture, but be careful not to add so much that it is too runny.

-3. Apply the mixture to your hair
+3. Apply the Mixture to Your Hair

 The final step is to put the paste in your hair with a comb.
 Once it is spread consistently throughout your luscious locks, massage it into your hair with your hands (with your gloves on).
 Avoid rubbing your scalp with it, unless you want a red, blue or purple head.